NuGet/docs.microsoft.com-nuget/docs/guides/create-packages-for-xamarin.md

 ---
-title: Create NuGet Packages for Xamarin (for iOS, Android, and Windows) with Visual Studio 2015
+title: Create NuGet Packages for Xamarin (for iOS, Android, and Windows) with Visual Studio 2017 or 2019
 description: An end-to-end walkthrough of creating NuGet packages for Xamarin that use native APIs on iOS, Android, and Windows.
 author: karann-msft
 ms.author: karann